admercs/Fluoresynth/README.md

 Pronunciation: _fluorescence_

-A flourescent-on-black color theme extension for Visual Studio (VS) Code based on SynthWave'84 and FluoroMachine.
+A flourescent-on-black color theme extension for Visual Studio (VS) Code based on FluoroMachine and SynthWave'84.

 ## Installation